 We must address the threat of climate change

-- The number of people in the US who understand Climate Change is real and is man-made outnumber doubter and deniers two-to-one.
+- Americans agree climate change is real, and outnumber doubters and deniers two-to-one.
 We need political leadership that listens to what both scientists and their constituents are telling them about climate change.

 “Society grows great when old men plant trees whose shade they know they shall never sit in.”